ImAKappa/rollang/README.md

 2d8=[5, 2] +4 1d4=6 ->17
 ```

+---

 ## Comments

 C-style comments: `//`

-Multiline comments are not supported.
+Multiline comments are not supported, yet, though they will also use C-style `/* */`.
+However, you will be able to nest them.

+---

 ## Source files